All Episodes

 I've shared some of them with you already about how low people's confidence is in the economy.

-People aren't spending, and people aren't consuming.
+And people aren't spending and people aren't consuming.

-And we gotta get in gear.
+And we got to get in gear.

 We're saving too much.